Aggravation Board Game Instructions

 The first player to get all marbles to the home row wins!

-You can also play in teams of two or three, depending on how many players the board you are using is designed for.
+Yes!
+You can play in teams of two or three, depending on how many players the board you are using is designed for.
 When you are playing in teams, each team member must use alternating spots on the board.
-For example, in the picture above, one team would have to have a member playing the yellow marbles and a member playing the blue marbles, while the other would need a member playing the green marbles and a member playing the red marbles.
+For example, one team would have to have a member playing the yellow marbles and a member playing the blue marbles, while the other would need a member playing the green marbles and a member playing the red marbles.

 You can pass a teammate's marble, but be careful—you can also aggravate it!